Mexico Topic 12

 PRI – Partido Revolucionario Institucional

-Camacho’s presidency also coincided with a significant external catalyst: World War II.
+Camacho’s presidency also coincided with a significant geopolitical event, World War II.
 The global conflict opened new economic avenues for Mexico, particularly in manufacturing and agricultural exports to the Allied powers.
 This wartime demand served as a stimulus for domestic production, giving rise to increased government revenue.
-Camacho strategically reinvested these funds into industrial development, laying the foundation for the Mexican Miracle—the period of rapid economic growth that would characterize the mid-20th century.
+Camacho strategically reinvested these funds into industrial development, laying the foundation for the Mexican Miracle, the period of rapid economic growth that would characterize the mid-20th century.

 Among the most emblematic figures of this transformation was Miguel Alemán Valdés, who served as president from 1946 to 1952.
 His administration is widely regarded by historians as a watershed moment in modern Mexican political history.
 According to Gilbert Joseph and Jürgen Buchenau, “It was under Alemán that the PRI state acquired its well-known characteristics: presidential absolutism, one-party monopoly on power, manipulation of mass organizations, the promotion of a nationalist unifying ideology in place of class and ideological differences, the elimination of the political Left from the official coalition, and state domination of the labor movement.”
 The institutionalization of power under Alemán marked the consolidation of the so-called “perfect dictatorship”, a term later coined to describe Mexico’s unique blend of authoritarianism cloaked in democratic processes.